owid/sdg-tracker.org/pages/no-poverty.md

         <div class="col-md">
             <span>SDG Indicator 1.3.1</span>
             <h3>Population covered by social protection floors/systems</h3>
-            <p><strong>Definition:</strong> Indicator 1.3.1 is the <q><i>proportion of population covered by social protection floors/systems, by sex, distinguishing children, unemployed persons, older persons, persons with disabilities, pregnant women, newborns, work-injury victims and the poor and the vulnerable</q></i>.<p>This is shown here as the percentage of the population covered by social insurance programs which provide old age pensions, social security and health insurance benefits.</p>
+            <p><strong>Definition:</strong> Indicator 1.3.1 is the <i><q>proportion of population covered by social protection floors/systems, by sex, distinguishing children, unemployed persons, older persons, persons with disabilities, pregnant women, newborns, work-injury victims and the poor and the vulnerable</q></i>.<p>This is shown here as the percentage of the population covered by social insurance programs which provide old age pensions, social security and health insurance benefits.</p>
-            <p><strong>Goal:</strong> <q><i>Implement nationally appropriate social protection systems and measures for all, including floors, and by 2030
+            <p><strong>Goal:</strong> <i><q>Implement nationally appropriate social protection systems and measures for all, including floors, and by 2030
 achieve substantial coverage of the poor and the vulnerable</q></i>.</p>
             <p><strong>Additional charts:</strong>
 <br><a href="https://ourworldindata.org/grapher/adequacy-of-social-insurance-programs">Adequacy of social insurance systems</a>